 One of the best ways of attracting bats to your yard is by building a bat house.
 Learning how to attract bats to a bat house takes a little effort, but it’s definitely worth it.
-Just think about how pleasant it will be to sit outside on a balmy, bug-free summer night watching the swoops and dips and squeaks of your very own nighttime entertainment.
+Just think about how pleasant it will be to sit outside on a balmy, bug-free summer night watching the swoops, dips, and squeaks of your very own nighttime entertainment.
 That’s what building a bat house can offer.

 Bat House Location: How to Attract Bats to a Bat House

 The temperature inside the house is critical.
-These furry little creatures prefer temperatures between 85 to 100 F. (30 to 38 C.).
+These furry little creatures prefer temperatures between 85 to 100 degrees F. (30-38 C.).
 Warm, sunny spots are a must for bat house locations and the color you choose will also affect the warmth or coolness of the structure.
 The houses should be painted brown or gray.
 Three coats of flat, exterior, water-based paint are best.

 A house that gets only a few hours of sun a day should be painted a darker shade while a lighter color should be used on boxes with a long daily sun exposure.
 Many bat lovers find success in double houses either side by side or back to back, one side dark and one side light.
 This method allows the bats to relocate within the structure according to their needs.

-Your bat house location should be within a quarter mile of a freshwater source; a pond or stream or artificial source is fine.
-Bats prefer a home that is supported by a pole or the side of a building and fifteen to twenty feet off the ground.
+Your bat house location should be within a quarter mile of a freshwater source; a pond, stream, or artificial source is fine.
+Bats prefer a home that is supported by a pole or the side of a building and 15 to 20 feet (5-6 m.) off the ground.
 These two criteria for bat house locations offer the inhabitants open, direct flight access and better protection from predators such as birds of prey and snakes.
 If using a pole, consider a baffle as well.

 Size matters.
 There are many bat house plans available on the Internet and most will work in areas where a colony is already established, but if your concern is how to attract bats to a bat house where none were before, bigger is better.
 They offer a greater variation in interior temperatures and the space needed for females and their pups.